openhab/openhab-addons/addons/binding/org.openhab.binding.yamahareceiver/readme.md

 * `volume`: Openhab Type `Dimmer`, Set's the receivers Volume percent Value.
 * `input`: Openhab Type `String`, Set's the input selection, depends on your receiver's real inputs.
 Examples: HDMI1, HDMI2, AV4, TUNER, NET RADIO, etc. Those names can be changed on the receiver.
 A list of available inputs is fetched internally, but there is now way to make that available to sitemaps at the moment.
 * `surroundProgram`: Openhab Type `String`, Set's the surround Mode.
 Examples: 2ch Stereo, 7ch Stereo, Hall in Munic, Straight, Surround Decoder.
 A list of available modes is already defined but is not available for sitemaps at the moment due to openhab2 limitations.
+* `netradiostation`: Openhab Type `String`, Select the net radio station by name in the configured menu folder.

 ## Example